-Of course, you can easily get around cities and towns by bus.
-The local bus networks are run by different companies and it makes a lot of sense to contact them individually for ticket prices and time tables.
-You can buy the ticket directly from your driver or from local travel centers.
-Please remember that single tickets are valid for individual journeys only.
+You can also easily get around cities and towns by bus, including the iconic double-deckers found in London.
+The local bus networks are run by different companies, so you will have to contact them individually for ticket prices and time tables.
+Typically, you can buy the ticket directly from your driver or from local travel centers.

-If you have to get from point A to point B quickly, have a lot of luggage or if you just don’t want to bother with public transportation in the UK, taking the taxi might be a convenient alternative.
+If you have to get from point A to point B quickly, have a lot of luggage, or if you just don’t want to bother with public transportation, taking a taxi might be a convenient alternative.
 You should keep in mind, of course, that taxis are not available everywhere in the UK.
-However, they are prevalent in bigger towns and particularly in London, where the black taxis have become rather famous.
+However, they are prevalent in bigger towns and cities and particularly in London, where the black taxis (or black cabs) have become rather famous.

-You can always hail a taxi in the street if it has switched on its yellow “For Hire” sign.
+You can hail a taxi in the street if it has switched on its yellow “Taxi” sign.
 If you are unsure where to find a taxi, local train stations or airports are a great place to start.
-In addition to the fare, as shown on the meter, you should pay the driver at least a 10% tip.
+In London, use of the Hailo App and taxi apps in general has also become a popular method for hiring licensed cabs.
+In addition to the fare, as shown on the meter, you should tip the driver by rounding up the fare, or adding about 10%.

-Minicabs are a low-cost alternative to taxis or public transport in the UK, but have to be hired in advance.
+Minicabs are a low-cost alternative to taxis in the UK, but have to be hired in advance.
 Unlike taxis, they do not have a meter.
-This is why you should ask the operator or the driver about the price before you embark on your journey.
-Please remember to only use licensed minicabs, especially in big cities like London, to ensure your own safety.
-After all, minicabs from unlicensed providers are illegal, uninsured, and potentially unsafe for their passengers.
+This is why you should ask the operator or the driver about the price before you start your journey.
+Please remember, for your personal safety, only use licensed minicabs, especially in big cities like London.
+Minicabs from unlicensed providers are illegal, uninsured, and potentially unsafe for passengers.

-Granted, for people with disabilities using public transport in the UK to explore the country can be rather complicated, or even impossible.
-If you are looking for resources on the matter, you can refer to gov.uk to find out more about public transport and driving as a disabled person.
-Transport for London provides more specific advice on accessibility of trains, buses, and the tube.
-You might find this particularly useful if you prefer public transport in the UK over taking a cab or driving yourself.
-Finally, Disabled Travel Advice offers lots of useful tips on public transport in the UK for expats and travelers alike.
+For more information, visit gov.uk.
+Transport for London also provides more specific, local advice on the accessibility of trains, buses, and the tube in the capital.
+Finally, Disabled Travel Advice offers lots of useful tips on public transportation in the UK for expats and travelers alike.
 Although their British city profiles mostly target tourists, expats may find their information useful as well.

 We do our best to keep this article up to date.
 However, we cannot guarantee that the information provided is always current or complete.